 - Bring your own shopping bag to the mall.

 - Reusing a water bottle instead of buying plastic water bottles.

 - Use a lunchbox instead of wrapping your lunch in aluminum foil or a plastic bag.

 Shred before you recycle

-At home and at work we all have confidential documents with sensitive information.
+At home and work, we all have confidential documents with sensitive information.
 Such as personal information or data about a project your company is working on.
-When there is a need to dispose these papers we recommend to shred the documents first to prevent leaking confidential information.
+When there is a need to dispose of these papers, we recommend shredding the documents to prevent leaking confidential information.
 You can achieve this by using a paper shredder.
-After shredding you can recycle the shredded documents in a more efficient manner.
+After shredding, you can recycle the shredded documents more efficiently.
 Read more about paper shredders.

 Step Up: Recycle, Reuse & Reduce